Mikhus/wsgikit/README.md

 Documentation
 --------------------------------------------------------------------------------
-On-line documentation coming soon.
-Module is self-documented, so it is available to read docs by using
+On-line documentation is available at http://packages.python.org/wsgikit/ Module is self-documented, so it is available also to read docs by using

     > import wsgikit
     > help(wsgikit)